scientific-python/specs/meta-spec-0002.md

 ### ✓ **well documented and well tested**

-Packages must document their APIs, and have inline documentation (most often in the form of [numpydoc](https://numpydoc.readthedocs.io/) or [napoleon](https://sphinxcontrib-napoleon.readthedocs.io/)).
+Packages document their APIs, and have inline documentation (most often in the form of [numpydoc](https://numpydoc.readthedocs.io/) or [napoleon](https://sphinxcontrib-napoleon.readthedocs.io/)).

-Packages should have a high level of test coverage to ensure that a) the code does what it is intended to and b) new developers can modify the code without fear of breaking it.
+Packages also have a high level of test coverage to ensure that a) the code does what it is intended to and b) new developers can modify the code without fear of breaking it.

 ### ✓ **released with a liberal license**

-The AB packages have liberal open source licenses.
+The core packages have liberal open source licenses.
 The 3-clause (also called "modified" or "new") BSD license is by far the most common.
 Whatever license is chosen should adhere to the [Open Source Definition](https://opensource.org/osd-annotated).